How to Prevent Sexually Transmitted Infections (STIs)

 Symptoms of gonorrhea and chlamydia may include the following:

-Gonorrhea typically is treated with an antibiotic shot followed by antibiotic pills.
+Gonorrhea is typically treated with an antibiotic shot followed by antibiotic pills.
 Doctors often recommend follow-up testing to make sure the infection is gone.
 Chlamydia is treated with antibiotic pills.

 All of your sex partners within the last 60 days should be treated.
 If your partner cannot see their own health care professional, you may be able to get a prescription for your partner from your health care professional.